Myanmar military promises new elections, threatens protesters | DW | 27.03.2021

 "You should learn from the tragedy of earlier ugly deaths that you can be in danger of getting shot in the head and back."

-Four protesters were killed in demonstrations on Friday, bringing the death toll to at least 328 people.
+Reuters news service reported several protesters were killed in demonstrations on Friday and overnight into Saturday, bringing the death toll to at least 328 people.
 The crackdown has drawn international condemnation and sanctions.

-According to the Assistance Association for Political Prisoners (AAPP) activist group, which has been tracking killings of demonstrators in Myanmar, at least 25% of protester deaths have comes from head shots.
+According to the Assistance Association for Political Prisoners (AAPP) activist group, which has been tracking killings of demonstrators in Myanmar, at least 25% of protester deaths have come from head shots.

 This has raised suspicions that protesters have been deliberately targeted by security forces for killing.